MistaVikz/myGameAPI/README.md

 ##References and Notes**
 - Used the GuessANumberAPI as a starting point for this project.
 Changed Models, Forms, and endpoints to what HotStreakAPI required.
 Replaced game logic with HotStreak game logic.
 Updated taskqueue and cron jobs to match project requirements.

-- Note: Added an email to the taskqueue when the user gets lucky and receives the same card as the dealer.
-I changed the cron job to send a reminder email once a year.
-I made these changes because the game logic doesn't really give an obvious point to send reminder emails.
-On a personal note, i dislike reminder emails and think they should be sent very infrequently.
+- Taskqueue/CRON notes: I changed the CRON job to send a reminder email once a year.
+I added a welcome email that is sent when a user creates a new user name.
+The memcache scores the average score for all games played.
+Whenever a game is completed, the cache is updated with a new score.